Korf74/ADA/Project/get_data1.md

 * Connect to the Google Big Query which hold the GDELT data, click [here](https://bigquery.cloud.google.com/table/gdelt-bq:full.events)

 There you will find a space to write a SQL query to the dataset.
-Several SQL queries are made.
-The following section describe the purpose of the SQL files.
+Several SQL queries are made and the following section describe the purpose of the SQL files.